 Differences Between CPAP & APAP Machines

-Continuous Positive Airway Pressure (CPAP) machines are a fixed pressure unit and delivers a continuous, steady level of pressurized air during sleep.
-CPAP therapy only delivers one airway pressure which is prescribed upon diagnosis of your Sleep Apnea.
-For example, a machine is set to a fixed pressure of 8cmH2O.
+Continuous Positive Airway Pressure (CPAP) machines are fixed pressure units delivering a continuous, steady level of pressurized air during sleep.
+CPAP therapy only delivers one airway pressure which is prescribed upon diagnosis of Sleep Apnea.
+For example, a machine can be set to a fixed pressure of 8cmH2O.

-Automatic Positive Airway Pressure (APAP) machines are units defined by their ability to adjust air pressure automatically in order to provide a patient with the amount of pressure needed to keep the patient’s airways open.
+Automatic Positive Airway Pressure (APAP) machines are units defined by their ability to adjust air pressure automatically to provide a patient with the amount of pressure needed to keep the patient’s airways open.
 Therapy is provided within a range setting.
-For example, a machine can be set at a pressure range of 4-10cmH2O and will provide therapy within that range automatically and adjust to your needs.
+For example, a machine can be set at a pressure range of 4-10cmH2O, and therapy will adjust in that range automatically based on your needs.